Baqend/guide/src/index.md

 On an <code>error</code> or <code>complete</code> event, the corresponding subscription will automatically be <b>canceled</b>.
 </div>

-The simplest way to create a subscription is to just provide the `next` handler as argument to `.resultStream()` as illustrated in the last section.
+The simplest way to create a subscription is to just provide the `next` handler as an argument to `.resultStream()` as illustrated in the last section.
 As a return value, you get the **subscription** object that you can use to unsubscribe later:

 ```js
 // start: